Ee-R/Museum-Of-Candy/README.md

 # museum-of-candy
-Code along excercise from Colt Steele's bootcamp
+Code along excercise from Colt Steele's bootcamp where BootsTrap and raw CSS were used.